bhavik9988/SteelEye-Assignment/README.md

       ))}
 </ul>
 ```
 - Syntax errors in the following code.
-ShapeOf should be shape and array should be arrayOf.
+ShapeOf would be shape and array should be arrayOf.

 ```ruby
  WrappedListComponent.propTypes = {